rodney-lai/test-site/README.md

 2. Run Docker Image
 'docker run -p 80:9000 -p 443:9443 -e "PLAY_TEST_PASSWORD=[*my_password*]" -d [*my_docker_repository*]'

+Docker Image Entrypoints:

+All the projects are packaged in a single docker image.
+To change the project, change the working directory and entrypoint when running the docker image.

+By default the 'home' project runs.

+To run the 'upload' project,
+set work directory to /home/play-user/deploy-upload/bin and entrypoint to  ./rodney-test-site-upload

+To run the 'emailer' project
+set work directory to /home/play-user/deploy-emailer/bin and entrypoint to  ./emailer

 Environment Variables:

 PLAY_TEST_PASSWORD - password for test user accounts (required for ALL builds)